thiblahute/meson-website/Wrap-dependency-system-manual.md

     executable('toplevel_exe', 'prog.c',
       dependencies : foobar_dep)

+Because this is such a common operation, Meson provides a shortcut for this use case.

+    foobar_dep = dependency('foobar', fallback : ['foobar', 'foobar_dep'])

+The `fallback` keyword argument takes two items, the name of the subproject and the name of the variable that holds the dependency.
+If you need to do something more complicated, such as extract several different variables, then you need to do it yourself with the manual method described above.

-When foobar is provided by the system, we use it.
+With this setup when foobar is provided by the system, we use it.
 When that is not the case we use the embedded version.
-Note that `foobar_dep` can be either an external or an internal dependency.
+Note that `foobar_dep` can point to an external or an internal dependency but you don't have to worry about their differences.
 Meson will take care of the details for you.

 ## Getting wraps